charliepark/atomic.css/README.md

 ## In a nutshell

 Atomic.css is a methodology for writing CSS that emphasizes performance.
+The main goal is shrinking the size of the CSS file that gets sent over the wire, not optimizing CSS selectors (which (Steve Souders suggests isn't worth the time)[http://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/]).
+Though I'm still experimenting with different original CSS files, **early tests suggest that we can trim 20% off the filesize of already-compressed CSS.** (I'll revise that number as we get more data in.)

 It uses design patterns similar to OOCSS, but pushes 99% of the work to the stylesheet.
-It leans heavily on preprocessors (documentation here uses Sass, but it should work fine with LESS).
+It leans heavily on preprocessors (namely, Sass).

 You should use the Atomic.css methodology if you want fast downloads, coupled with easy-to-write and easy-to-edit CSS.